openshift/enhancements/enhancements/kubelet/virtualization-higher-workload-density.md

-1. Under-request memory resources for virtual machines by having the VM pods (`launcher`) `requests.memory` being smaller than the VMs `guest.memory` according to a configured ratio.
+1. Under-request memory resources for virtual machines by having the VM pods (`launcher`) `requests.memory` being smaller than the VMs `guest.memory` according to a configured ratio[^1].
 This is owned by [KubeVirt and present today](https://kubevirt.io/user-guide/operations/node_overcommit/).
 2. Compensate for the memory over-committment by using SWAP in order to extend the virtual memory.
 This is owned by the platform and not